-- Have soft/cold/non-spicy food for a day after the surgery (semi solids like Curd Rice, Kanji, Dal& Rice).
+- Have soft/cold/non-spicy food for a day after the Treatment (semi solids like Curd Rice, Kanji, Dal& Rice).

 - Continue all medications as prescribed.

-- Have an ice-cream/cold un-carbonated drink (like a fruit juice or lassie), immediately after 1 hour after the surgery.
+- Have an ice-cream/cold un-carbonated drink (like a fruit juice or lassie), immediately after 1 hour after the Treatment

-- Warm salt water rinses 24 hours after the surgery (3 times a Day) for 7-10 days.
+- Warm salt water rinses 24 hours after the Treatment (3 times a Day) for 7-10 days.